 - Extended breath-holding activities are dangerous and should be discouraged.

 - Be aware of submerged hazards such as rocks, wooden structures and metal objects.

-- Beware of and avoid (if possible) snakes that may be present in the area.
+- Beware of and avoid (if possible) snakes or turtles that may be present in the area.

 - Dial 911 for emergencies.